TravorLZH/travorlzh.github.io/_posts/2023-04-02-jacobian-elliptic-functions-intro.md

 ## Properties of $\operatorname{cn}$ and $\operatorname{dn}$

 In this section, we transfer the properties of $\operatorname{sn}$ to the other two Jacobian elliptic functions we defined in (3).
-Applying the principal squareroot to (4), we see that the formulas
+Applying the principal square root to (4), we see that the formulas

 $$
 \operatorname{cn}(u)=\sqrt{1-\operatorname{sn}^2(u)}\tag{28}